 The Enterprise Learning Alliance (ELA) is a cross phase pupil referral unit which caters for young people between the ages of 11 and 16.
 The service covers a wide geographical area in South East Kent which includes Thanet, Deal and Dover.
-The ELA consists of five sites where pupils are offered full time provision.
+The ELA consists of three sites where pupils are offered full time provision.
 The ELA also supports additional pupils through outreach support in mainstream schools and the delivery of group and individualised behaviour intervention programmes on a part time basis.

 It is our belief that this provision should include careers education, information, advice and guidance.
 The effective provision of this; raises aspirations, encourages participation in further education, supports pupils academic progress and promotes equality of opportunity.
 We believe it is important that pupils are not excluded from accessing CEIAG opportunities.

 The careers programme is delivered throughout the academic year.
 It is our intention that all pupils are given opportunity to access this programme during their time with Enterprise Learning Alliance.

 - To enable pupils to make informed choices about their future education and career paths.

 - To develop pupils understanding of the world of work.